 Heather EdnieManaging Director

-Heather Ednie is an influential mining professional who has over 18 years’ experience in the sector, developing and spearheading vital business solutions through communications and association management.
-As Director, Media and Communications for the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), from 2004, Heather successfully reinvented the CIM communications and editorial department as the relevant source of information for the industry.
-Heather left CIM in 2009 to lead a young communications consulting firm, Modica Communications, focused on serving the Canadian mining sector with the aim of advancement of a safe, responsible, and respected industry, prior to joining Global Mining Guidelines Group as Managing Director in 2012.
-Heather served as Vice Chair of Women in Mining Canada and is a founding member of the Women in Mining Montreal Branch organizing committee.
-In 2013, Heather was awarded with the CIM Distinguished Lecturer Award and was recognized in WIM UK’s 100 Global Inspirational Women in Mining.
+Heather Ednie is an influential mining professional who has more than 20 years’ experience in the sector, developing and spearheading vital business solutions through communications and association management.
+Since 2012, she has been the Managing Director of Global Mining Guidelines Group (GMG), a network of representatives from mining companies, OEMs, OTMs, research organizations and consultants around the world who recognize that innovation does not happen in silos.
+GMG creates multi-stakeholder working groups to systematically remove the impediments to building safe, sustainable and innovative mines of the future.
+Prior to joining GMG she lead a young communications consulting firm, Modica Communications, focused on serving the Canadian mining sector with the aim of advancement of a safe, responsible and respected industry.
+From 2004 to 2009, as Director, Media and Communications for the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), Heather successfully reinvented the CIM communications and editorial department as the relevant source of information for the industry.
+Heather served as Vice-Chair of Women in Mining Canada and is a founding member of the Women in Mining Montreal Branch organizing committee.
+Heather has received the CIM Distinguished Lecturer Award and was recognized in WIM UK’s 100 Global Inspirational Women in Mining.

 Jennifer CurranOperations and Technical Support Manager